nickgaski/docker-peer/spinup_peer.md

 ## What this script does for you?

-If you want quick development environment to build and test fabric application, then don't hesitate to download this script and execute with the options provided below.
+For quick testing or development work, follow the execution commands to launch peer netowork.
+User host system should have docker environment up and running.
 Script does below tasks before it gives you network.

    * Download base, peer and membersrvc images
    * Fetches the docker interface port (2375)